 If they are triaging the equipment, they will estimate the time needed to complete the repair on the triage form.
 If they are doing a full diagnostic, they will estimate the time needed based upon previous repair experience.
 That work order and diagnostic sheet will then go to the …Read More

-This week we continue our series on frequently asked questions.
-Let’s jump right in with a question concerning flat rating in your dealership.
-We were asked- “We often hear of the importance of Flat Rating in our dealership.
+We were recently asked- “We often hear of the importance of Flat Rating in our dealership.
 Why should we do this, and how do we get this info to start?
 How does this change with different conditions of equipment brought in?”

 So, why should we use Flat or Standard Labor Rates (SLR)?
 It’s good for both you and your customer.
-From the customers perspective, it gives them the ability to know what the charge for the work is going to …Read More
+From the customers perspective, it gives them the ability to know what the charge for the work is going to be regardless of the technician’s skill level.
+If they have an “B” or “C” tech working on their machine, the billable hours …Read More

 Each week, for the month of July, we are taking your frequently asked questions and answering them!
 At the end of the month we will also have a Live Interview to answer additional questions that we receive over the next 30 days.
 So, let’s get started by covering a question we received about abandoned equipment.